 Which was all I cared to know about controversies, so I quickly added the reports to my reading list, together with one about what was wrong with the production and global distribution of yet another health craze: dates from the Middle East.

-What was really wrong, however, was what was wrong with me that I wasn’t so eager to read the reports.
+What was really wrong, however, was why I hadn’t read the reports.
 Yes, they were longish, I suppose.
-It may follow they were topics that I considered more interesting than important.
-And, yes, many more pressing political and economic issues kept cutting them in the line, but the articles had actually caught my attention precisely because they were not actually about food: mafia is about politics; it is about economics.
+Indeed it may have followed that they were topics I considered more interesting than important.
+And, yes, many more pressing political and economic issues kept cutting the reports in my reading line, but the startling headlines had caught my attention precisely because they were not actually about food: afterall, mafia is about politics; it is about economics — not avocados and tomatoes.